-In Bacula version 1.31 and later, we use Windows backup API calls by default.
+Bacula uses Windows backup API calls by default.
 Typical of Windows, programming these special BackupRead and BackupWrite calls is a real nightmare of complications.
 The end result gives some distinct advantages and some disadvantages.

-First, the advantages are that on WinNT/2K/XP systems, the security and ownership information is now backed up.
+First, the advantages are that Windows systems, the security and ownership information is now backed up.
 In addition, with the exception of files in exclusive use by another program, Bacula can now access all system files.
-This means that when you restore files, the security and ownership information will be restored on WinNT/2K/XP along with the data.
+This means that when you restore files, the security and ownership information will be restored on Windows along with the data.

 The disadvantage of the Windows backup API calls is that it produces non-portable backups.
-That is files and their data that are backed up on WinNT using the native API calls (BackupRead/BackupWrite) cannot be restored on Win95/98/Me or Unix systems.
-In principle, a file backed up on WinNT can be restored on WinXP, but this remains to be seen in practice (not yet tested).
-Bacula should be able to read nonportable backups on any system and restore the data appropriately.
+That is files and their data that are backed up on Windows using the native API calls (BackupRead/BackupWrite) cannot be directly restored on Linux or Unix systems.
+Bacula should be able to read non-portable backups on any system and restore the data appropriately.
 However, on a system that does not have the BackupRead/BackupWrite calls (older Windows versions and all Unix/Linux machines), though the file data can be restored, the Windows security and access control data will not be restored.
 This means that a standard set of access permissions will be set for such restored files.

 As a default, Bacula backs up Windows systems using the Windows API calls.
-If you want to backup data on a WinNT/2K/XP system and restore it on a Unix/Win95/98/Me system, we have provided a special portable option that backs up the data in a portable fashion by using portable API calls.
+If you want to backup data on a Windows system and restore it on a Unix or Linux system, we have provided a special portable option that backs up the data in a portable fashion by using portable API calls.
 See the portable option on the Include statement in a FileSet resource in the Director's configuration chapter for the details on setting this option.
 However, using the portable option means you may have permissions problems accessing files, and none of the security and ownership information will be backed up or restored.
 The file data can, however, be restored on any system.